iamgio/chorus/README.md

 Download chorus-X.X.X.exe, move it to the desired installation folder and run it.

 #### macOS
+**ARM:** Download chorus-X.X.X-arm.app.zip
+**Intel:** Download chorus-X.X.X-x86.app.zip
-Download chorus-X.X.X.app.zip, extract the .app file and open it.
+Extract the .app file, move it to the Applications folder and open it.

 #### Linux
 Download chorus-X.X.X.jar, move it to the desired installation folder and run it.

 ### Donating
-I (yes, Chorus is mantained by a single guy) worked so hard on this project.
+I worked so hard on this project.
-If you like this software, or just want to support me, I'd really enjoy donations.
+If you like this software, or just want to support me, I'd really enjoy [donations](https://paypal.me/giogar).
-By donating, you'll be added to the 'Donators List' accessible from the program.
+By donating, you'll be added to the 'Donors List' accessible from the program.

 ### License
 Chorus and its source code are under GPL-3 license.
 For further information, check [LICENSE](https://github.com/iAmGio/chorus/blob/master/LICENSE).